tweag/python-monorepo-example/2018-09-27-capability.md

 ## Deriving Via

-What we would really like is a way to use type-class instances the other way around, compared to instance resolution.
+What we would really like is a way to use type class instances the other way around, compared to instance resolution.
 Instead of reading

 ```haskell